SMerrony/aghast/README.md

 MqttBroker = "!!CONSTANT(mqttBroker)"  # Hostname or IP of MQTT Broker MqttPort = 1883               # MQTT Broker port
-MqttClientID = "aghast"       # MQTT Client ID
+MqttClientID = "aghast"       # MQTT Client ID MqttBaseTopic = "aghast"      # First element of topic for all messages we send

 LogEvents = false             # A LOT of stuff will be logged if this is true!